hashicorp/vagrant/website/source/docs/provisioning/shell.html.md

 end
 ```

-Now that our _heredoc_ is quoted, our script will preserve the quotes in the string to `echo`:
+Now that our "heredoc" is quoted, our script will preserve the quotes in the string to `echo`:

 ```
 ==> default: Running provisioner: shell...